Planet

 Organizational footprint

-We report our organizational footprint based on the GHG Protocol equity share.
+We report our organizational footprint based on the GHG Protocol equity share approach.
 Asset emissions are calculated based on Mercuria’s percentage equity share of each asset.
 Equity share gives a better reflection of our business model compared to the operational control basis as we are not primarily an operator of assets.

 Scope of reporting